ManuelLecaro/esp32-iotivity/README.md

 - support IPv6 OIC server
 - support IPv6 OIC client
 - support RGB light control
+- support TCP
+- Added ports for CoAP, CoAPs, CoAP+TCP and CoAPs+TCP
+- Secure Connection (incompleted)
-- support interact with other IoTvity device
+- support interact with other IoTivity device

+# IoTivity Lite version Updated
+Works with current IoTivity version supports OCF 2.0 specifications

 # Compiling and flashing the project
 Compiling the esp32-iotivity is the same as compiling any other project based on the ESP-IDF: